What is an sFlow Collector?

 - sFlow Exporter: an sFlow-enabled router, switch, probe or host software agent that samples one out of n packets on a random basis.
 Once sampled, the sFlow exporter generates UDP-based flow records and sends them to an sFlow collector.

-- sFlow Collector: an application responsible for receiving sFlow record packets, ingesting the data from the flow records, pre-processing and storing flow record from one or more flow exporters.
+- sFlow Collector: an application responsible for receiving sFlow record packets, ingesting the data from the flow records, pre-processing and storing flow records from one or more flow exporters.

-- sFlow Analyzer: a software application that provides tabular, graphical and other tools and visualizations to enable network operators and engineers to analyze flow data for various use cases, including network performance monitoring , troubleshooting, and capacity planning.
+- sFlow Analyzer: a software application that provides tabular, graphical and other tools and visualizations to enable network operators and engineers to analyze flow data for various use cases, including network performance monitoring , network troubleshooting, and network capacity planning.